jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-24-band-practice.md

 #Prep for tomorrow 1/18/16

 1. Sad song - get it tight
-2. I'm the brain - get it tighter
+2. I'm the brain - get it tighter (Caleb will be joining us!)
 3. Incons.
 Crewman - get it tighter
 4. Queen song - quick run-through
 5. Make decision regarding how we'll do Max.
 Warp song